vega113/quiz-maker/quiz-maker/README.md

    ```
 3. When the project grows, add a bundler (Vite or Parcel) configured to emit into `dist/` and document it under an `npm run build` script.

+### Routing & Static Hosting

+The app reads the pathname to decide which view to render.
+Serve it with a static server that supports single-page app fallbacks (e.g., `npx http-server . --port 4173 --push-state`).
+Without a fallback, deep links such as `/history-basics` may 404; in that case use `index.html?quiz=history-basics` instead.

 ## Development Guidelines

 - Use two-space indentation and semantic HTML.